Feng-CA/basketball_team_organiser/README.md

 - hardware has not perticular requirement

 ### how to use the application
-- Please proceed into the source code folder (src/) in your local repository which stores this application files, then type the following code in your Bash Terminal:
+- Please proceed into the source code folder (src/) of this application root folder, then type the following code in your Bash Terminal:

 ```
 ruby main.rb
 ```